James-Yu/LaTeX-Workshop/CONTRIBUTING.md

 ## Testing and debugging the extension

-In VS Code, simply press <kbd>F5</kbd> (or run `Debug: Start Debugging` from the command palette) and a new window will pop up where you can test the extension.
+In VS Code, run `Debug: Select and Start Debugging` from the Command Palette, and select `Run Extension`.
+A new window will pop up where you can test the extension.

 ## Documents